gblovelm/Javascript30/04 - Array Cardio Day 1/README.md

 `${inventor.first} ${inventor.last}` produces the same result as: inventor.first + ' ' + inventor.last

-.map - outputs an array the SAME LENGTH as the input .filter - outputs a SMALLER array than the input .reduce - can calculate a running total as iterate over an array .sort - takes two arguments, output +1, -1.
+array.map:     outputs an array the SAME LENGTH as the input

+array.filter:  outputs a SMALLER array than the input

+array.reduce:  can calculate a running total as iterate over an array

+array.sort:    takes two arguments, output +1, -1.
 Bubbles items up and down an array.